Rock and Roll Hall of Fame Induction Ceremony

 Next up was Jason.
-He walked up to the podum and someone yelled, “JASON!” among the other cheers (cheers for him were loud).
-He waved to the crowd once at the podeum and said, “How’s it going?”. 🙂 His speech was very touching and again, I could tell it was from the heart.
+He walked up to the podium and someone yelled, “JASON!” among the other cheers (cheers for him were loud).
+He waved to the crowd once at the podium and said, “How’s it going?” 🙂 His speech was very touching and again, I could tell it was from the heart.
 He was very grateful for the experience.
-He thanked his family, friends, the love of his life, past band members (Flotsam & Jetszm and Metallica), road crew, record people/stores, etc. To the fans he said, “Respect and gratitude to Metallica music lovers and fans around the globe and here tonight.”
+He thanked his family, friends, the love of his life, past band members (Flotsam & Jetsam and Metallica), road crew, record people/stores, etc. To the fans he said, “Respect and gratitude to Metallica music lovers and fans around the globe and here tonight.”

-Next up at the podeum was Rob (Jason’s replacement when he left the band).
+Next up at the podium was Rob (Jason’s replacement when he left the band).
 More cheers from the audience.

 Side note: How cool that ALL THREE of Metallica’s bass players were being inducted.
 Talk about some history.